There comes a time in every SciFi enthusiast’s life when you realize that you need to interview a robot in space.

 Thanks to the Mars Curiosity Rover social media team for helping to put this fantastic piece together.
 I could not have done it without you!

 Jessica L. Tozer is a blogger for DoDLive and Armed With Science.
-She is an Army veteran and an avid science fiction fan, both of which contribute to her enthusiasm for technology in the military.
+She is an Army veteran and an avid science fiction fan, both of which contribute to her enthusiasm for science and technology in the military.

 Disclaimer: The appearance of hyperlinks does not constitute endorsement by the Department of Defense of this website or the information, products or services contained therein.
 For other than authorized activities such as military exchanges and Morale, Welfare and Recreation sites, the Department of Defense does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD website.